davidchiii/davidchiii.github.io/about.md

 title: about
 permalink: /about/
 layout: page
 excerpt: Hi everyone.
-I'm a senior undergraduate student at New York University
+I'm a senior undergraduate student at New York University.
+This is the about me page.
 comments: false
 ---